 Keeping a Barking Spider as a pet is not without some complications.
 Firstly, there are a few breeders if any and finding in taking one from the wild is likely a legal and impractical anyway.
 If you are able to locate one they certainly make for a spectacular pet.

 The barking spider so named because the sound they make when they rub their Palap spines against spines on their legs which produces a Barking noise, they do this to deter predators.

 Though dwarfed in size by the large tarantula is of the Americas they belong to the same family of spiders called Mygalomorphs

 In the wild are found in the in many parts of Australia, from the central deserts of the Northern Territory to the rainforests of Queensland.
 They generally live in deep burrows dug underneath piles of leaf litter.
 They are incredibly well adapted to their environment.
-Though their live in predominantly dry areas are other cope with flash flooding may fill the burrows by trapping air in bubbles in the hair on their bodies which can sustain into some time.
+Though they live in predominantly dry areas are able to cope with flash flooding which may fill the burrows by trapping air in bubbles in the hair on their bodies which can sustain into some time.
 Their oxygen requirements a small especially when motionless.